Your land is speaking. Are you listening?

 Listen to Your Land builds relationship with place.
 Technical observation meets contemplative practice.
 What the land tells you meets what you need to know.

 The work starts with listening.
-Slow down to speed up.
 To the place, to your actual relationship with it, to what it can become.
 Then the technical understanding follows: ecological patterns, climate dynamics, bioregional context, what's actually possible here.

 Your land is speaking.
 Slow down and listen.

-We integrate family dynamics with site analysis.
+We integrate people dynamics with site analysis.
 Strategic decisions with what the place actually wants.
 Contemplative practice with technical precision.

 Listen first.
 Then act.